 How Does Remote Deposit Work?

 Using remote deposit is quite easy.
 You sign the check and then use your iPhone’s camera to take a picture of the front and back of the check.
 The banking app will make sure you have a quality snapshot and then send it to the bank.
-Some banks will give you instant access to the funds while others, like PayPal, will make you wait for the funds to clear.
+Some banks will give you instant access to the funds while others, will make you wait for the funds to clear.

 It is important that you hang on to the check until you receive a notification that the check has cleared and funds are available, just in case something is wrong.